mrcryptooo/avail-campaign-listing/README.md

 1. Checkout from the main branch
 2. Create a UUID.
 You can use an online [generator](https://www.uuidgenerator.net/).
 3. Create a file with the name `<uuid>.json` inside the `app_chains` folder (`uuid` is the id generated in step 1).
-4. Enter all the details mentioned above inside the JSON file.
+4. Enter all tdetails mentioned above inside the JSON file.
 5. Create a PR with the name "✨ Adding <app_chain_name>"
 6. Wait for all CI checks to pass
 7. Make sure you're on the latest `main` version.
 If you're not, you should see an `Update branch` button on the PR page